Amila-Rukshan/winzigc-compiler/README.md

 ## WinZigC programming language

 This tree includes the code for a compiler for the language specified by [WinZigC language spectification](/SPECIFICATION.md).
 It generates [LLVM](https://llvm.org/) bitcode for the WinZigC program and compiles the bitcode to an executable binary using the [Clang](https://clang.llvm.org/) backend.
+Have a read on the related blog post [The journey of implementing the WinZigC programming language](https://developerdiary.me/the-journey-of-implementing-the-winzigc-programming-language/).

 ## Give me some example programs!